Prime Minister in the Indian Constitution

 Prime Minister’s Office

-- Prime Minister is the head of the government and real executive authority.
+- The Prime Minister is the head of the government and the real executive authority.

-- Prime minister plays a very vital role in the politico- administrative realm of our country.
+- The prime minister plays a vital role in the politico-administrative realm of our country.

-- To fulfill the responsibilities, the Prime minister is assisted by the Prime Minister’s office (PMO).
+- To fulfil the responsibilities, the Prime Minister is assisted by the Prime Minister’s Office (PMO).

-- The Prime Minister’s Office is an agency meant for providing secretarial assistance and advice to the Prime Minister.
+- The Prime Minister’s Office is an agency meant to provide secretarial assistance and advice to the Prime Minister.

-- Prime Minister’s office is an extra constitutional body which offers important role in the top level decision making process of the Government of India.
+- The Prime Minister’s office is an extra-constitutional body which plays an important role in the top-level decision-making process of the Government of India.

 - The Prime Minister’s Office has the status of a department of the Government of India.